DarthGigi/MinionAH-Newsroom/src/pages/privacy-policy.md

 We may use and process the following types of personal information:

-- Discord Information:
+- Minecraft Information:
   - ID
   - Username
-  - Avatar (if any)
-  - Banner (if any)
+  - Skin
-  - Accent Color (if any)
+  - Cape (if applicable)
-  - Locale
 - Additional Information:
   - Date and time of your login
 - IP address
 - User-agent
 - Cookies

-In addition to the above, we use Vercel Analytics.
+In addition to the above, we use Vercel Analytics and Vercel Speed Insights, these are privacy-friendly and do not collect any personal information, they are fully anonymous.

 We aim to use the minimum amount of data possible to provide our services.
 We believe that user privacy should be kept at the core of our products. **We simply do not want or care about your data.**